 The viewing angles are sub-par, which is expected of most VA panels.
 Images look washed out when viewed from the side, so it isn't ideal for wide seating areas.
 If you want something with wider viewing angles, then check out the Samsung Q80/Q80A QLED.

 The reflection handling is decent.
 It should be fine for most lighting conditions, but it's best to avoid placing the TV opposite bright lights because it doesn't handle direct reflections all that well.
+If you want something with better reflection handling, then look into the Samsung AU8000.

 The Samsung Q60A has impressive accuracy out of the box.
 Most color and white balance inaccuracies are hard to spot.
 The color temperature is much cooler than our 6500K target, resulting in a blueish tint.
 Gamma doesn't follow the sRGB curve well; most scenes appear darker than they should.
 Note that accuracy can vary between units.